crnkofe/craft-2019-impressions/README.md

 Takeaways:
 1. The majority of features delivers 0 value (tested at Amazon)
-2. Metrics that are best to observer are:
+2. Metrics that are best to observe are:
 	- deploy frequency
 	- lead time to change
 	- change fail rate
 	- time to restore service
 3. Read the book: Accelerate DevOps
 4. A distinction should be made between monitoring and observability.
 5. If Q/A writes tests that statistically doesn't affect delivery.
-They will be unhappy about this when I'll tell them.
+They will be unhappy about this when I tell them.
 6. Westrum typology to measure culture - this is the reason why conferences are awesome.
 I need to dig deeper into DevOps at another opportunity.
 7. Using displays (for effective work-in-progress) statistically affects performance